Pindobaçu (BA), known as the capital of emeralds

 Pindobaçu (BA)

-Originating in the Tupi Guarani language, the name Pindobaçu means “big palm tree”, referring to the fact that there have always been many babassu palm trees in the town.
+The name Pindobaçu comes from the Tupi-Guarani language and means “big palm tree”, referring to the fact that there have always been many babassu palms in the town.

-The municipality of Pindobaçu is located in the Centre North of Bahia, more specifically in the micro-region of Senhor do Bonfim and borders the municipalities of Campo Formoso, Antônio Gonçalves, Mirangaba, Filadélfia, Saúde and Ponto Novo.
+The municipality of Pindobaçu is located in the central north of Bahia, more precisely in the micro-region of Senhor do Bonfim, bordering the municipalities of Campo Formoso, Antônio Gonçalves, Mirangaba, Filadélfia, Saúde and Ponto Novo.

-However, in the town, with an area of less than 500 k㎡, more than 200 emerald mines are found, attracting many people in search of the precious stones possibly discarded by the miners.
+However, the city, with an area of less than 500 square kilometres, is home to more than 200 emerald mines, attracting many people in search of the precious stones left behind by the miners.

 Pindobaçu (BA) é conhecida como a capital das esmeraldas

-See also Emerald Stone – Caracteristicas, Variedades e Qualidade
+See also Emerald Stone – Characteristics, varieties and quality.

-The place is mainly known for its emerald mining activities.
+The area is best known for its emerald mining.

-Mining in the region began in the 1960s and since then veins of emerald and associated minerals have been known: beryl, talc, aquamarine, molybdenum, among others.
+Mining in the region began in the 1960s and since then there have been known veins of emerald and associated minerals: beryl, talc, aquamarine, molybdenum and others.

-Jewellers from all over the world come to the market in the city centre to buy raw emeralds.
+Jewellers from all over the world come to the market in the town centre to buy rough emeralds.

 Hide picture